mbbu/training-materials-and-resources/Internship_Curriculum.md

 - A stronger focus on Pipelines, Workflows and Containers
 - Follow up Book a day for Lab tour or even wet lab practicals
 - Shadow someone in the lab
-- A focus on research results interpretation (how when the focus is on pipelines?)
+- A focus on research results interpretation
+- Information literacy workshop

 ## Notes
 1. The interns will be expected to attend other adhoc trainings organized by MBBU or other organization which are deemed important for their growth.